-The bill aims to address Washington's significant housing shortage and homelessness crisis by mandating local governments to approve the construction of new homes to meet their proportional share of the state's total housing deficit by 2035.
+The bill aims to address Washington's severe housing shortage and homelessness crisis by mandating local governments to approve the construction of new homes to meet their proportional share of the state's total housing shortage by 2035.
 It establishes that every county, city, and town with permitting authority must calculate their share of the housing shortage, as determined by the Department of Commerce using the best available data.
 The department is required to complete this calculation by April 1, 2026, and report the necessary number of new homes for each locality.
 Additionally, local governments must regularly evaluate their codes and regulations to ensure they are not hindering the construction of new housing.

 Statutes affected: Original Bill: 82.45.180